Email FacebookTwitterMenu burgerClose thin

 Share

-A lesbian pairWhen conventional married couples go through divorce or the death of one of the spouses, it can be complicated to sort out the financial and tax issues.
-Unmarried couples, that is, those in a domestic partnership, sometimes do not enjoy many of the protections given to married couples, so dealing with financial and tax issues is even more uncertain.
-A person equipped with a designation as an Accredited Domestic Partnership Advisor (ADPA) has specialized training to help unmarried partners, such as LGBTQ couples, ensure that the interests of both partners are protected in the event the partnership ends in death or divorce.
-One of the best ways to preempt problems related to a domestic partnership ending is also to consult a financial advisor.
+Unmarried couples, that is, those in a domestic partnership, do not always enjoy many of the protections offered to married couples, which can introduce added uncertainty when dealing with financial and tax issues.
+In this situation, a professional equipped with an Accredited Domestic Partnership Advisor (ADPA) designation can offer much-needed expertise.
+An ADPA has specialized training to help unmarried partners ensure the protection of both of their interests in the event the partnership ends in death or divorce.

 ADPA Issuing Body

 The College for Financial Planning also oversees a number of other wealth management and financial planning certificate programs.
-The most widely recognized and popular is the Certified Financial Planner (CFP) certificate.
-Many of those who receive ADPA certificates already have designations as CFPs.
+The most widely recognized and popular is the Certified Financial Planner™ (CFP®) certificate.
+Many of those who receive ADPA certificates already have designations as CFPs®.

 ADPA Certification Requirements

-Two men in a car
+Two men in a car.

-In order to apply for an ADPA, applicants have to already have a preexisting certification as a financial professional.
-The list of acceptable prerequisites includes the CFP, Certified Public Accountant, Chartered Financial Analyst, Chartered Retirement Planning Counselor, Accredited Wealth Management Advisor and several more.
+The College for Financial Planning is not currently accepting new applications for an ADPA.
+However, in the past, applicants must already have a preexisting certification as a financial professional to apply.
+The list of acceptable prerequisites included the CFP®, Certified Public Accountant, Chartered Financial Analyst, Chartered Retirement Planning Counselor and Accredited Wealth Management Advisor, alongside several more.

 ADPA Certificate Holder Jobs